 A plan of this magnitude will not come without a cost.
 We expect to log many volunteer hours from the work of the Action Teams.
 Cold hard cash will be necessary to complete the plan.
 The BDC, who has oversight on the Plan and its implementation, will need to employ additional staff and there will be meeting costs along with marketing costs.

 The Monroe County BDC has began applying for grants and are seeking support from both governmental units as well as the business community.
-We submitted our first grant application to Consumers Energy and we are happy to report that it has been approved.

 You may view the proposed Monroe County Link budget projections below in the Downloadable Files section.